 qml.transforms.split_non_commuting

-Splits a qnode measuring non-commuting observables into groups of commuting observables.
+Splits a circuit into tapes measuring groups of commuting observables.

 Parameters

-tape (QNode or QuantumTape or Callable) – A circuit that contains a list of non-commuting observables to measure.
+• tape (QNode or QuantumScript or Callable) – The quantum circuit to be split.

 Returns